hausl/holiday-calendar/README.md

 Fourth Advent Sunday: `'11/26, next Sunday, +3 weeks'`<br>
 The expressions are executed one after the other, seperated by komma.<br>
-The starting date is 01.01.
-Of the requested year.
+The starting date is 01.01. of the requested year.

 ### Date anchor